Style Guide for Basic Bros

 Button front shirts are essential

 Although Basic Bros are pros at surviving with minimal style effort, there are occasions and places where a shirt is required.
-Although many are averse to wearing button fronts, they’re actually just as comfortable as tshirts, and bring a sharpness to ones dress that signals success and competence.
+Although many are averse to wearing button fronts, they’re actually just as comfortable as t-shirts, and bring a sharpness to ones dress that signals success and competence.
+Having a white button front shirt on standby will let you navigate through the situations where a t-shirt is not an option.

 Dressing Up and Down

 With these few items at your disposal you’ll be able to navigate most situations without compromising your Bro standards, and look sharp and successful while doing it.
-Some tricks to making a basic outfit look sharp:
+If you want to stick to the basics, but sharpen up your look a bit:

-Tuck in your shirt or tshirt.
+1. Tuck in your shirt or t-shirt.
 This not only neatens up the look, but also lets you show off your belt.
+Ensuring everything is well ironed is obviously essential.

-Wear leather shoes instead of fabric ones, and your look will become instantly more formal.
+3. Wear leather shoes instead of fabric ones, and your look will become instantly more formal.
+Dress shoes are obviously great, but sneakers can be snaz too.

 Once you’ve mastered the Basic Bro look, it’s time to develop your inner Dandy, check out my Suit Guide below: